bank-vaults/vault-secrets-reloader/examples/try-locally.md

 # install dependencies
 make deps

-# start a kind cluster with Bank-Vaults operator, a Vault instance and Vault Secrets Webhook
+# start a kind cluster with Bank-Vaults operator, a Vault instance and Secrets Webhook
 make up-kind

 # build the Vault Secrets Reloader image